ruricolist/vernacular/README.md

 and macros would not make sense in Vernacular where modules can be dynamically reloaded.

-Because Vernacular imports bindings rather than values, modules are always loaded lazily.
-A module is never actually loaded until a function imported from it is called, or a variable imported from it is looked up.

 Finally, Vernacular allows local imports: imports that only take effect within the body of a `with-imports` form.

-The combination of lazy loading and local imports may mean that, in some cases, needless imports are minimized.
-For example, a module that is only used inside of a macro might only be loaded when the macro is expanded at compile time.

-This does not apply, however, when saving images: all known modules are loaded before the image is saved.
-The real effect of pervasive lazy loading is that, since you do not know when, or in what order, modules will be loaded, you must not rely on load-time side effects.

 # Simple modules